Arksine/moonraker/docs/configuration.md

 On April 6th 2022 the fallback was deprecated.
-Moonraker will still function normally if `core components` are configured in the `[server]` section, however Moonraker now generates warnings when it detected this condition, such as:
+Moonraker will still function normally if `core components` are configured in the `[server]` section, however Moonraker now generates warnings when it detects this condition, such as:

 ```
-[server]: Option 'config_path' has been moved to section [file_manager].
-Please correct your configuration, see https://moonraker.readthedocs.io/en/latest/configuration for detailed documentation.
-[server]: Option 'log_path' has been moved to section [file_manager].
-Please correct your configuration, see https://moonraker.readthedocs.io/en/latest/configuration for detailed documentation.
 [server]: Option 'temperature_store_size' has been moved to section [data_store].
 Please correct your configuration, see https://moonraker.readthedocs.io/en/latest/configuration for detailed documentation.
 [server]: Option 'gcode_store_size' has been moved to section [data_store].
 Please correct your configuration, see https://moonraker.readthedocs.io/en/latest/configuration for detailed documentation
 ```